-Students will be introduced to a wide range of skills, tools and equipment.
-Food design, properties of food and practical applications will be the main features of this unit.
-This unit provides each student with an opportunity to acquire an understanding of the products produced and the changes that occur to food during specific cooking processes, in a typical bakehouse environment.
-Pastries, biscuit and cake making will be covered in depth as will correct storage and food handling practices.
+Students will be introduced to a wide range of food preparation skills, tools and equipment to produce various baked products such as biscuits, cakes and pastries.
+Food design, properties of food and practical applications are explored with opportunities for students to acquire an understanding of the products produced and the changes that occur to food during specific cooking processes.
+Students undertake the design process by investigating, generating design solutions, trial proposals and evaluate the effectiveness of their skills and the finished product meeting the design brief.